OpenPiRobotics/CVzero/src/docs/README.md

 Docs are built and deployed to github pages.
 This uses a special branch 'gh-pages' of the main repository to hold compiled HTML generated from Sphinx.
 To set this up you need to create a checkout of this branch in parallel with the main repository.
-From the root of the approxeng.input git checkout:
+From the root of the CVzero git checkout:

 ```
 > cd ..